-- We suggest planning to arrive at school by at least 8:15 a.m.
-This will give ample time in case of unexpected traffic. - If a student is tardy, he will report to the Main Office to retrieve a tardy slip. - Students will not be admitted to their class without a slip from the Main Office. - Records of all tardy slips will be retained by the Attendance Office. - Each accumulation of three tardies will result in one demerit and an after-school detention. - All tardies during the school day will be considered unexcused unless deemed otherwise by a Crespi administrator or the Attendance Office.
+- Students are advised to arrive by 8:15 a.m. to account for potential traffic delays. - If a student is tardy, he will report to the Main Office to retrieve a tardy slip. - Students will not be admitted to their class without a slip from the Main Office. - Records of all tardy slips will be retained by the Attendance Office. - Every three tardies will result in one demerit and an after-school detention. - All tardies during the school day will be considered unexcused unless deemed otherwise by a Crespi administrator or the Attendance Office.